 I would also like to say that I think Spanish cauliflower is a great dish for those nights when you want ‘appetizers for dinner.’
 Y’all do that, right?
 It’s like breakfast for dinner, but with savory nibbles and it’s a great way to make all those fun appetizers more often!

-And now I’m hungry!
+Now I’m hungry!
 I might have to make this menu very soon.
-I’ll call it ‘recipe testing for the blog.’
+I’ll call it ‘recipe testing for the blog.

 – Happy Eating, Annemarie